If Eleanor Rigby Had Met ChatGPT: A Study on Loneliness in a Post-LLM World: Results

 \subsection{What Type of Interactions Exist in the Corpus?}

-From our taxonomy, the most predominant category was writing assistance (37\%) followed by question answering (15\%).
-General conversation comprised 5\% of the main corpus.
-Creative and assisted writing was lower in our corpus when compared to WildChat's original work (37\% versus 62\%), although our taxonomy separated homework help (6\%) and general conversation (5\%), as well as violent, harmful, and sexual content--none of which are explicit categories in the author's original breakdown.
-Nonetheless, these percentages are largely what we would expect, with \emph{most}, but not all, users treating ChatGPT as a task-oriented assistant.
+From our taxonomy, the most predominant category in the main corpus was writing assistance (37\%) followed by question answering (15\%).
+Conversations were 5\% of the main corpus.
+Creative and assisted writing was lower when compared to what is reported by \citet{zhao2024wildchat} (37\% versus 62\%).
+Our taxonomy separated homework help (6\%) and general conversation (5\%), as well as violent, harmful, and sexual content--none of which are explicit categories in WildChat's work.
+Nonetheless, these percentages are largely what we would expect, with most users treating ChatGPT as a task-oriented assistant.

-Out of the dialogues extracted from the relevant corpus that qualified as ``lonely'' (8\%), 55\% of these had toxic (violent, harmful, or sexual) content.
-This is a drastic increase from the 20\% for the main corpus, and much larger than the 11\% reported by \citet{zhao2024wildchat}.
-They noted, however, that the services utilised for this evaluation had low agreement.
-See \figref{taxonomydistro} for a histogram of the top five intents when compared between corpora.
+Out of the dialogues from the relevant corpus labelled as lonely (8\%), 55\% of these had toxic (violent, harmful, or sexual) content: a drastic increase from the main corpus' 20\%, and larger than the 11\% from \citet{zhao2024wildchat}.
+They note, however, that the classifiers used had low agreement.

-The main corpus' toxic content was comprised of general sexual content (47\%), followed by instances of sexism and violence (17\% and 13\%).
-On the other hand, the lonely subset of the relevant corpus had more instances of general sexual content (51\%) and sexism (21\%), but the third-most frequent category was paraphilia and other fetish content (17\%).

-There was also a noticeable difference on the targets for this toxic content: much more (+12\%) toxic content was directed at minors in lonely dialogues, and less (half: 14\% to 7\%) of this content was aimed at men.
-Women were 22$\times$ more likely to be the target of this content, as opposed to the $5\times$ from the main corpus.
-Plots and more detailed results about toxicity may be found in \appref{composition}.
+The main corpus' toxic content was mostly general sexual content (47\%), followed by instances of sexism and violence (17\% and 13\%).
+The lonely subset of the relevant corpus had more instances of general sexual content (51\%) and sexism (21\%), followed by paraphilia (17\%).
+There was a noticeable difference on the targets for the toxic content: more toxic content was directed at minors in lonely dialogues (+12\%), and less (14\% to 7\%) of this content was aimed at men.
+In comparison, 49\% of this content was aimed at women (comparing with 46\% from the main corpus); and 20\% at minors (r.
+33\%).
+The proportions become more marked when considering at \textit{least one} of the definitions of toxic content: 41\% versus 11\% for women, and 28\% versus 5\% for minors.
+In other words, women were 22$\times$ more likely to be targeted, versus the $5\times$ from the main corpus.
+Plots and more detailed results are in \appref{composition}.